vaibankar/Linux-Notes/Configuring Logging/Readme.md

 - To make sure that the information that needs to be logged is written to the location where you want to find it, you can configure the rsyslogd service through the /etc/rsyslog.conf file.

   - **Understanding rsyslogd Configuration Files**

+      - Like many other services on RHEL 7, the configuration for rsyslogd is not defined in just one configuration file.
+The /etc/rsyslogd.conf file is the central location where rsyslogd is configured.
+From this file, the content of the directory /etc/rsyslog.d is included.
+This directory can be populated by installing RPM packages on a server.
+When looking for specific log configuration, make sure to always consider the contents of this directory also.